Alameda County H.E.A.T. Watch Tip Line: 1-510-208-4959.

 No one system, agency, or individual is capable of stopping child sex trafficking alone.
 In order to successfully combat this national epidemic, agencies as well as individuals must create strategic partnerships to respond to the issue on all levels.
 The programs and protocols created by Human Exploitation and Trafficking (H.E.A.T.)
 Watch are not exclusive to Alameda County, or even the state of California.
 An effective response to human trafficking can be created by leveraging existing resources and collaborating with dedicated partners.

 This online toolkit to combat CSEC was designed to empower your community with tools and strategies that make an impact.
 Each section highlights one major stakeholder group as they align with one of the five points of H.E.A.T.
 Watch.
-You can also receive an overview of each 5-point strategy, in our Executive Summary.
+You can also receive an overview of each 5-point strategy, in our Executive Summary (PDF).

 Take a look at local data on children at risk or involved in commercial sexual exploitation, as well as our success in the courtroom.
-Go to our community tools page, and find our infographics under "H.E.A.T.
-Watch Data on Human Trafficking".